Houkxi/corewar/README.md

 ## Description

-The challenge was to create a ...corewar...
+The challenge was to create a

+...
+corewar
+...